Foreign Policy Officer

 Āpiha Take Tāwāhi

-Foreign policy officers represent New Zealand's interests overseas and provide policy advice to the Government on foreign affairs and trade issues.
+Foreign policy officers represent New Zealand's interests overseas and provide policy advice to the Government on foreign affairs and trade.

 New foreign policy officers usually earn